PyPSA/atlite/paper/paper.md

 <!-- FABIAN H -->

-The Cutout creation is done by simple function call which requires the following arguments: geographical and temporal bounds, the path of the associated `netcdf` file (which will be created) as well as the source for the weather data, refered to as module.
+The Cutout creation is done by simple function call which requires the following arguments: geographical and temporal bounds, the path of the associated `netcdf` file (which will be created) as well as the source for the weather data, referred to as module.
 Optionally, temporal and spatial resolution may be adjusted, the default is set to 1 hour and 0.25$^\circ$ latitude times 0.25$^\circ$ longitude.
 So far, atlite supports three weather data sources:

 1. [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) provides various weather-related variables in an hourly resolution from 1950 onward on a spatial grid with a 0.25$^\circ$ x 0.25$^\circ$ resolution, most of which is reanalysis data. `atlite` automatically retrieves the raw data using the [Climate Data Store (CDS) API](https://cds.climate.copernicus.eu/#!/home) which has to be properly set up by the user.
 When the requested data points diverge from the original grid, the API retrieves averaged values based on the original grid data.